 - A certificated teacher has the primary responsibility for the student's instructional interaction pertaining to the online course.
 Primary responsibility means the teacher is the principal individual who provides instructional interactions that may include, but are not limited to, direct instruction, review of assignments, assessment, testing, progress monitoring, and educational facilitation; and

 - Students have access to the teacher synchronously, asynchronously, or both.

 If you are not offering courses that meet the definition, your program is not subject to approval.
 For example, products that feature only online content, and no online instruction from a remote teacher, are not considered online courses.
 OSPI does maintain a list of these curriculum publishers, but they are not subject to approval.
 Learn how to add your organization's name to this list.

 If you are offering online courses, move to step 2.

 Step 2: What kind of provider are you?

-There are three types of providers.
+There are two types of providers.
 To determine which approval option is the best fit, first identify which type of provider you are.

 Online School Program